-

 In the evenings, you can hear klapa groups sing traditional a cappella songs in the town’s church squares.
 Small fishing boats offer day trips to the hidden coves of the Kornati archipelago, and up on a hilltop, a donkey sanctuary protects a rare breed native to the Dalmatian region.

 Are you planning your Croatia itinerary?
-See our guide to creating the best 10-day Croatia itinerary, or if you plan on traveling further see our 7 days in Greece and 10 days in Greece itineraries.
+See our guide to creating the best 10-day Croatia itinerary, or if you plan on traveling further see our Greece itinerary for 7 days and Greece itinerary for 10 days.

 Ruta 40, Argentina